 Latest in Law Enforcement

-Tribe has proposed a novel argument to assert that a sitting U.S. president can be indicted.
+Laurence Tribe has proposed a novel argument to assert that a sitting president can be indicted.
 Because I feel so strongly otherwise, and because I have such regard for Professor Tribe, I want to reply to his claims.

-Terrorism is a global problem, but it is also a local one.
+Editor’s Note: Terrorism is a global problem, but it is also a local one.
 Individual terrorists, particularly lone wolves, are often linked to their communities in terms of their resentments, ambitions, and targets.
 Not surprisingly, making local communities comfortable with law enforcement is a vital part of counterterrorism.
 Programs to encourage this, however, are often underdeveloped and under-researched.